HangfireIO/Hangfire.Build/README.md

 * *nuspec* – nuspec filename without path and extension.
 * *version* – the version of a resulting package.

-This function executes `nuget pack nuspecs\<nuspec>.nuspec -Symbols` command and places the result into the build folder.
+This function executes `nuget pack nuspecs\{nuspec}.nuspec -Symbols` command and places the result into the build folder.
 Before running `NuGet.exe` executable, it replaces all `0.0.0` substrings in a given nuspec files and replaces them with the given version.

 Example: